 world trust a set of independent certificate authorities (CAs) to assert identities

-domain names) in certificates.
-As part of their responsibilities, they commit
+(such as domain names) in certificates.
+As part of their responsibilities, CAs commit

-to only issuing certificates where they have independently validated the identity
+to only issuing certificates when they have independently validated the identity

 in that certificate.
-For example, a CA would typically need to verify that
+For example, a CA typically needs to verify that

 somebody requesting a certificate for the domain name

-controls the said domain before they issue them a certificate.
+controls the said domain before they issue a certificate to them.
 Since those CAs

-can issue certificates for millions of customers where they may not have an
+can issue certificates for millions of customers where they might not have an

 existing direct relationship, they are limited to asserting identities that are